 \section{Abstract}

 We develop the theory of relative monads and relative adjunctions in a virtual equipment, extending the theory of monads and adjunctions in a 2-category.
 The theory of relative comonads and relative coadjunctions follows by duality.
 While some aspects of the theory behave analogously to the non-relative setting, others require new insights.
-In particular, the universal properties that define the algebra object and the opalgebra object for a monad qua trivial relative monad are stronger than the classical notions of algebra object and opalgebra object for a monad qua monad.
+In particular, the universal properties that define the algebra object and the opalgebra object for a monad in a virtual equipment are stronger than the classical notions of algebra object and opalgebra object for a monad in a 2-category.
 Inter alia, we prove a number of representation theorems for relative monads, establishing the unity of several concepts in the literature, including the devices of Walters, the $j$-monads of Diers, and the relative monads of Altenkirch, Chapman, and Uustalu.
 A motivating setting is the virtual equipment $\VCat$ of categories enriched in a monoidal category~$\V$, though many of our results are new even for $\V = \Set$.